mattermost/mattermost-handbook-1/source/guides/procurement.md

-# WIP: How to procure at Mattermost
+# How to procure at Mattermost

 ## End user guide to procurement